0x78654C/xTerminal/README.md

                     -h : Display this message.
                     -o : Save to a specific directory.
                          Example2: wget <url> -o <directory_path>
+                 WGet command can be used with --noping parameter to disable ping check on hostname/ip.
+                 Example: wget <url> -o <directory_path> --noping
     email     -- Email sender client for Microsoft (all), Yahoo, Gmail! ping      -- Pings a IP/Hostname.
                  Example 1: ping google.com  (for normal ping with 4 replies)